 Color relief maps are raster maps based on grid files.
 These maps represent Z values (e.g. elevations) with user specified colors.
-Blanked regions on image maps are shown as a separate color.
+NoData regions on color relief maps are shown as a separate color.
 Hill shading can be enabled to enhance contrast and visualization.

 A Colormap is used to map Z values to specific colors.
 Surfer automatically blends colors to produce a smooth color gradation over the map.
-16 million (true color definition) colors are available, creating smooth color variations.
+16 million colors are available (true color definition), creating smooth color variations.

 The color schemes for color relief maps can be saved in Color Spectrum .CLR files.
 With such a file, the colors defined for one color relief map can be used with any other color relief map.
 Since the colors are stored as a percentage of the grid data range, a single color spectrum file can be used for multiple maps, even if the associated grid files cover significantly different data ranges.